Chester A. Arthur: Native American policy

-Health, travel, and 1884 election
+Health and travel

 Shortly after becoming president, Arthur was diagnosed with Bright's disease, a kidney ailment now referred to as nephritis.
 He attempted to keep his condition private, but by 1883 rumors of his illness began to circulate; he had become thinner and more aged in appearance, and struggled to keep the pace of the presidency.
 To rejuvenate his health outside the confines of Washington, Arthur and some political friends traveled to Florida in April 1883.
 The vacation had the opposite effect, and Arthur suffered from intense pain before returning to Washington.
 Later that year, on the advice of Missouri Senator George Graham Vest, he visited Yellowstone National Park.
 Reporters accompanied the presidential party, helping to publicize the new National Park system.
 The Yellowstone trip was more beneficial to Arthur's health than his Florida excursion, and he returned to Washington refreshed after two months of travel.

+1884 presidential election

 As the 1884 presidential election approached, James G. Blaine was considered the favorite for the Republican nomination, but Arthur, too, contemplated a run for a full term as president.
 In the months leading up to the 1884 Republican National Convention, however, Arthur began to realize that neither faction of the Republican party was prepared to give him their full support: the Half-Breeds were again solidly behind Blaine, while Stalwarts were undecided; some backed Arthur, with others considering Senator John A. Logan of Illinois.
 Reform-minded Republicans, friendlier to Arthur after he endorsed civil service reform, were still not certain enough of his reform credentials to back him over Senator George F. Edmunds of Vermont, who had long favored their cause.
 Business leaders supported him, as did Southern Republicans who owed their jobs to his control of the patronage, but by the time they began to rally around him, Arthur had decided against a serious campaign for the nomination.
 He kept up a token effort, believing that to drop out would cast doubt on his actions in office and raise questions about his health, but by the time the convention began in June, his defeat was assured.
-Blaine led on the first ballot, and by the fourth ballot he had a majority.
+Blaine led on the first ballot, and by the fourth ballot he had a majority of 541 votes, while Arthur only received 207.
 Arthur telegraphed his congratulations to Blaine and accepted his defeat with equanimity.
-He played no role in the 1884 campaign, which Blaine would later blame for his loss that November to the Democratic nominee, Grover Cleveland.
+He played no role in the 1884 campaign, which Blaine would later blame for his loss that November to the Democratic nominee, New York governor Grover Cleveland.